jthieffry/asaca-notes/Course Fundamentals & Accounts.md

 * AWS Account ROOT user has all control over the AWS Account.
 This can't be modified.
 * AWS Accounts are good for segregating workloads and ensuring minimal business impact in case of incident.

+## MFA

+* Adds another layer of security to your accounts, in addition to username and password.
+* Secret Key & User ID encoded by AWS within a QR code, that you have to register to your virtual MFA device.